 Unfortunately, £91 million or $141 million is spent on counterfeit cosmetics.
 Apart from being unfair to the industry and illegal, counterfeit cosmetics are really bad for your health

 Some of the chemicals found in these copycat products could cause chemical burns and skin rashes.
-The LGA also warned that exposure to mercury in fake cosmetics could have “toxic effects on the nervous system, digestive and immune systems, lungs, kidneys, skin and eyes.”
+The LGA also warned that exposure to mercury in fake Cosmetics Brand could have “toxic effects on the nervous system, digestive and immune systems, lungs, kidneys, skin and eyes.”

 A woman in Nottingham, UK, made more than £48,000 from the sales of fake make-up in Nottingham and was found to have sold almost 350 fake Benefit mascaras alongside another woman, with an eBay sales value of £1,69.
 The British police also raided a tanning salon owner in Cheshire who sold more than £100,000 worth of fake designer products, including MAC and Chanel make-up.
 The BBC reported that “a haul of cosmetics – seized by Devon, Somerset and Torbay Trading Standards – which were found to contain mercury and illegal levels of the skin-whitening agent hydroquinone.
 Police have previously warned of substances such as rat droppings, human urine and arsenic, lead, berryline, being found in fake beauty products.”